-Table 7 exhibits that t-value is greater than 1.96, p-value is less than 0.005 and $\beta$ -coefficient lies within the confidence interval of 95% for all hypotheses which conclude that there is significant relationship between variables of all hypotheses.
+Table 7 exhibits that the t-value is greater than 1.96, the p-value is less than 0.005, and the β -coefficient lies within the confidence interval of 95% for all hypotheses, which concludes that there is a significant relationship between variables for all hypotheses.
 Hence, all of the stated hypotheses are supported.